School fees, contribution

 What is it?

-School costs depend on the type of education your child (up to 18 years of age) is receiving.
-Compulsory education starts at age 5.
+School costs depend on the type of education your child (up to age 18) is receiving.
+Compulsory education begins at age 5.

-As a parent, you do not pay tuition fees for your child's primary school.
-However, the school may ask for a voluntary parental contribution for extra activities, such as a Sinterklaas party or a school trip.
-You also have to pay for after-school care (BSO) and for certain costs of staying at school during lunch break (tussenschoolse opvang).
-You can find more information on the website of the national government.
+As a parent, you do not pay tuition for your child’s elementary school.
+However, the school may ask for a voluntary parental contribution for extra activities, such as a St. Nicholas celebration or a school trip.
+You are also required to pay for after-school care (BSO) and for certain costs associated with staying at school during lunch break (lunch-time care).
+You can find more information on the website of the Rijksoverheid.

 Secondary education

-Parents do not pay tuition fees for children in secondary education.
-Most books are provided by the school.
-This does not apply to vocational secondary education and private secondary education.
-You will need to pay for some teaching materials in secondary education yourself, such as dictionaries, a calculator, or gym equipment.
-The school may also ask for a parental contribution, for example for an excursion or school camp.
-You can find more information on the website of the national government.
+Parents do not pay tuition for a child in secondary school.
+The school provides most of the textbooks.
+This does not apply to vocational secondary education or private secondary schools.
+You will need to pay for some educational materials in secondary education yourself, such as dictionaries, a calculator, or gym clothes.
+The school may also ask for a parental contribution, for example, for a field trip or school camp.
+You can find more information on the website of the Rijksoverheid.

 Low income

-School-age children cost money: a computer, parental contributions, school trips, you name it.
-For low-income families, there are various subsidy schemes available.
-You can find tips on the NIBUD website .
+Sending children to school costs money: a computer, school fees, field trips—you name it.
+For low-income families, there are various subsidy programs available.
+You can find tips on the NIBUD website at .